mwcproject/mwc-node/doc/mwc_floonet.md

 mwc --floonet wallet listen
 ```

 Now you will be able to mine by starting your grin miner with the grin-miner binary that you have built.
+Note that by default grin miner will try to connect on port 3416.
+For the floonet, you will need to change that parameter to 13416.
+The line in grin-miner.toml will look like this:

+stratum_server_addr = "127.0.0.1:13416"